 With these useful tools and tips, you will definitely be able to help your Mac run a little faster and you will be happy with the additional performance.
 This improvement by a huge factor means that you will not be constantly bothered by your Mac running slow or some apps refusing to work the way they are supposed to.
 With this, you will become much more productive regardless of the restrictions that come with slow computer performance.

-macOS Sierra Slow?
+New Tutorial: macOS High Sierra Slow?
 Fixes Here